AzonInc/Doorman/docs/en/guide/firmware/nuki-bridge-firmware.md

 - Web Serial <Badge type="tip" text="Latest release build, no customization" />

 You can connect your Doorman via USB-C and click the button below to install the latest Doorman Nuki Bridge Firmware (Home Assistant) directly through Web Serial.
+To use the MQTT firmware, adopt Doorman into your ESPHome Dashboard and apply the MQTT Example Firmware YAML.
 <esp-web-install-button manifest="../../firmware/release/doorman-nuki-bridge/manifest.json">
     <button slot="activate">
         <div class="custom-layout">